In response to Covid-19, the Associates Programme is currently being delivered online via a variety of remote-learning platforms and tools.

 - Weekly tuition and mentorship from internationally renowned practitioners, theorists and curators;

-- The tools and means to conceive and deliver a programme of public events, workshops and short courses around your practice and shared interests;
+- The tools and means to conceive and deliver a public programme of workshops and events around your practice and shared interests;

 - Critical, pastoral and practical support;